ptr727/PlexCleaner/README.md

   - Fixed sidecar media file hash calculation logic to open media file read only and share read, avoiding file access or sharing violations.
   - Updated `RemoveDuplicateLanguages` logic to use MkvMerge IETF language tags.
   - Updated `RemoveDuplicateTracks` logic to account for Matroska [track flags](https://www.ietf.org/archive/id/draft-ietf-cellar-matroska-15.html#name-track-flags).
-  - Refactored JSON schema versioning logic logic to use `record` instead of `class` allowing for derived classes to inherited attributes vs. needing to duplicate all attributes.
+  - Refactored JSON schema versioning logic to use `record` instead of `class` allowing for derived classes to inherited attributes vs. needing to duplicate all attributes.
   - Refactored track selection logic to simplify containment and use with lambda filters.
   - [*Breaking Change*] Refactored commandline arguments to only add relevant options to commands that use them vs. adding global options to all commands.
     - Maintaining commandline backwards compatibility was [complicated](https://github.com/dotnet/command-line-api/issues/2023), and the change is unfortunately a breaking change.